Edo-Franzi/uKOS-X/Documentation/Doxygen/doc_src/Chapters/e_The_uKernel/The_uKernel.md

 ### Basic features of the µKOS-X µKernel

 1. µKOS-X µKernel implements the following basic features:
-2. Up to 65535 static processes or overlays.
+2. Up to 65535 static processes.
 3. Up to 254 dynamic priorities.
 4. Pre-emptive multitasking.
 5. Each process can run in supervisor or user spaces.